Know the Laws: New York

 Even if you choose to proceed without an attorney or if the court delays in appointing an attorney for you, we recommended that you consult with an attorney to make sure that your legal rights are protected.
 For more information on domestic violence agencies and legal assistance in your area, please go to NY Where to Find Help.

 * NY Fam Ct Act §262(a)(ii)

 In family court, you can file your petition in the county where either you or the abuser lives, or where one of the family offenses (acts) alleged in your petition took place.
 However, one thing to consider is that if you are living in a domestic violence shelter or other confidential location that is in a different county than where the abuser lives and where the violence took place, you may not want to file your petition in the county where you are living.
 If you do, the abuser will likely figure out that you filed in that county because you are living in that county and it might be easier for the abuser to find you if he knows what county you are living in.
 To find the courthouse in your area, go to NY Courthouse Locations.
-Note: As of November 2012, NY State now has an Address Confidentiality Program ("ACP"), which helps a victim who registers with the program to keep his/her address confidential when filing court petitions.
+Note: NY State has an Address Confidentiality Program ("ACP"), which helps a victim who registers with the program to keep his/her address confidential when filing court petitions.
 All mail is sent to the ACP and the ACP will send it to your actual (confidential) address.
 To register, click here.